ballerina-platform/ballerina-distribution/examples/ftp-service-read-write/ftp_service_read_write.md

 # FTP service - Read/Write file

-The `append` API of the `ftp:Caller` is used to append a file to the changed files in the FTP server.
-The `ftp:Caller` can be added as an argument to the `onFileChange` remote method, where it can be used to append a file to the newly added files.
-This can be used when CRUD operations need to be done depending on the changes in the remote server.
+The FTP service connects to a given FTP server via the SFTP listener and then sends and receives files as byte streams via the FTP caller.
+The FTP caller is available as a parameter in the `onFileChange` method which is created with the configurations provided to the FTP listener.
+Once the `onFileChange` is invoked, the `append` method of FTP caller can be used to append a file to the files existing in the FTP server.
+Use this to listen to file changes occurring in a remote file system and do CRUD operations with the remote server.

 ::: code ftp_service_read_write.bal :::